Steps to Apply

 It is important to note: Due to security reasons we do not ask for your social security number on our online application.
 If you choose to utilize the online application, please call The Clarkson School Office at: 315-268-4425 or 1-800-574-4425 to provide us with your social security number.
 It is necessary for us to have students' social security numbers on file when preparing accepted students' financial aid packages.

 Please submit an essay of 250-300 words, in the form of a personal statement.
 The personal statement should provide the Admission Committee with a sense of you as an individual so that we may have the opportunity to get to know you better through your writing.
 You may describe a special interest, experience, or achievement that is important and meaningful to you.
-The personal statement can be submitted separately via email in the form of word document.
+We welcome you to submit this via email, as an attached word document, to email@example.com.